akjiglar/English-hindi-dict/README.md

 # English-hindi-dict
-get the meaning of any english word in hindi.
+Get the meaning of any English word in Hindi.